rooftop-media/ktty-tutorial/version1.0/tutorial.md

 Our event dictionary now can have 2 different reactions to the same input, depending on the mode!

 Note that for FEEDBACK mode, some events, like UP and DOWN, won't trigger any reaction at all.
+We'll just omit such names from our list.

 <br/><br/><br/><br/>